CLS-Data/CLS_PGI_repository/README.md

 ## Contact
 For queries and to report errors, please contact [Tim Morris](mailto:t.t.morris@ucl.ac.uk).

+## User guide
+A user guide for the Polygenic Indices is [available at the UK Data Service](https://doc.ukdataservice.ac.uk/doc/9437/mrdoc/pdf/ukds_user_guide_cls_pgis.pdf).

 ## Cohort background
 This pipeline was designed to run on the British cohort studies managed by the Centre for Longitudinal Studies.
-Further information about the cohorts can be found on the [CLS](https://cls.ucl.ac.uk/) website and in the [CLS genomics cohort profile paper](https://www.medrxiv.org/content/10.1101/2024.11.06.24316761v1).
+Further information about the cohorts can be found on the [CLS](https://cls.ucl.ac.uk/) website and in the [CLS genomics cohort profile paper](https://academic.oup.com/ije/article/54/5/dyaf141/8237599).

 ## Further information on CLS omics
 The [CLS genomics GitHub website](https://cls-genetics.github.io/) contains detailed information about the genotyping, imputation and quality control of the underlying genetic resources used in this pipeline.